-19.1.1 HEALTH AND DENTAL COVERAGE WHILE ON LEAVE
+19.1.1: HEALTH AND DENTAL COVERAGE WHILE ON LEAVE

-An employee on an approved leave of absence will continue to receive health and dental coverage while they remain in a paid status.
-Upon expiration of any accrued time (e.g., vacation leave, sick leave), such employee must make arrangements with the Employer for self-payment of insurance coverage.
-While in an unpaid status for an approved leave of absence, a benefiteligible employee may continue insurance coverage under current COBRA regulations.
+An employee on an approved leave of absence will continue to receive health and dental coverage while in a paid status.
+Upon expiration of any accrued time (e.g., vacation or sick leave), the employee must make arrangements with the Employer to self-pay their share of the insurance coverage.
+While in an unpaid status for an approved leave of absence, a benefit-eligible employee may continue insurance coverage under COBRA regulations.

-SECTION 19.2 FAMILY MEDICAL LEAVE
+SECTION 19.2: FAMILY MEDICAL LEAVE ACT (FMLA) AND WASHINGTON FAMILY LEAVE ACT (WFLA) LEAVE